tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-5/talk-11-talk-11-Project_Semester_5/talk-11-Project_Semester_5.md

 ---
 icon:
-  type: carbon:task
+  type: mdi:help-circle-outline
-  color: 607D8B
+  color: 398126
 ---

-Project Semester 5

-This module will introduce the student to the basics of professional ethics and legal issues regardi ...
+This module will introduce the student to the basics of professional ethics and legal issues regarding data and software artifacts.
+The student will b ...